 Thorne Bay - Kake is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 2,113 people and just one neighborhood, Thorne Bay - Kake is the 36th largest community in Alaska.

-Thorne Bay - Kake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Thorne Bay - Kake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Thorne Bay - Kake is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Thorne Bay - Kake who work in office and administrative support (14.08%), management occupations (12.29%), and sales jobs (9.83%).

 Telecommuters are a relatively large percentage of the workforce: 12.81% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Thorne Bay - Kake is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Thorne Bay - Kake is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.98 minutes getting to work every day.

-The percentage of adults in Thorne Bay - Kake who are college-educated is close to the national average for all communities of 21.84%: 19.32% of the adults in Thorne Bay - Kake have a bachelor's degree or advanced degree.
+In terms of college education, Thorne Bay - Kake is nearly on par with the US average for all cities of 21.84%: 19.32% of adults 25 and older in Thorne Bay - Kake have a bachelor's degree or advanced degree.

 The per capita income in Thorne Bay - Kake in 2022 was $31,956, which is low income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $127,824 for a family of four.
 However, Thorne Bay - Kake contains both very wealthy and poor people as well.